Black Bean & Butternut Squash Quesadillas with Lazy Girl’s Guacamole are a meatless main dish idea that’s full of good for you ingredients!

 K!
 Now you can’t have quesadillas without a little cheese.
 I chose fontina for it’s mild flavor and superb melting capabilities.
 You’ll need 2 cups shredded fontina cheese.

 Time to cook!
-Lay 1 flour tortilla on a griddle or skillet (I used my Griddler!) over medium heat then layer on 1/4 cup cheese then a quarter of the caramelized onions, roasted butternut squash, and seasoned black beans.
+Lay 1 gluten-free or flour tortilla on a griddle or skillet (I used my Griddler,) over medium heat then layer on 1/4 cup cheese then a quarter of the caramelized onions, roasted butternut squash, and seasoned black beans.

 Sprinkle on 1/4 cup more cheese then top with another tortilla and then cook until golden brown on both sides.

 Zip through the quesadillas with a pizza cutter then serve ’em up hot!